 First you head on over to the relevant part of the Gov.uk website.
-Here you can see what you’ve paid, up to the start of the current tax year.
-Any national insurance credits that you have received.
-If you have any gaps in your national insurance and if you can pay to fill gaps in your national insurance.
-This varies from year to year so I am going to show you an example of what you can expect to see.
+Here you will be able to see what you have paid so far, up to the start of the current tax year.
+Any national insurance credits that you have received will be available to see, as well as any gaps.

 Once you’re signed in you’ll see this screen: